 Dry skin can look wrinkled and parched, whereas oily skin looks healthy, plump, and youthful.
-If you have oily skin, you might not think you’re all that lucky though, especially if you suffer from regular acne.
+If you have oily skin, you might not think you’re all that blessed though - but you actually are!

 Women with oily skin know the pains of having excessive oils and larger pores.
 But here's the thing...
 You don’t ever want to get rid of the oils your skin produces.
 They are good for keeping your skin hydrated.
 Even so, you do need to take a few steps to curve oil production and diminish pore size.
 The trick is to keep oils at a happy medium.
 Not too much, not too little, but just enough!

 I’ve been around for over 50 years and have always had oily skin.
 There is a lot of misinformation on the internet and a whole lot of bad advice.
 Let me set the record straight!

 For one, iodine does not contribute to oily skin.
 Iodine is vital

 , especially to your skin.
 In fact, the more, the merrier.

 It's a huge misnomer that oily facial skin is bad!
 Its not the end of the world to have excess oils.
 Hormones are the #1 cause of oily skin problems, so as soon as women crawl out of their early 20’s, hormones usually calm down! (and so does your skin)!
 Having a child can also affect your skin, although in most cases, child bearing affects the scalp and hair more than your skin.
 Hormones are usually the culprit of excessive facial pimples.